 Living with Bipolar Disorder has probably been the biggest challenge of my life.
 Whilst other things have come along that are not particularly pleasant, they have, given time, disappeared.
 Bad relationships come to an end, blistered hearts find new templates, money troubles eventually smooth over.
 Bipolar Disorder, on the other hand, never leaves. … Continue reading The Creep That Is Bipolar Disorder.

 I have always been the anxious sort which is a difficult thing to admit.
 I often think I was carved out of anxiety, small bones scored and polished with fear whilst folded into my mothers womb.
 For a long time I was in denial.
 I didn't want to admit I struggled for fear of being seen as weak, … Continue reading The Lump of Anxiety.

-Like many, I too loved Carrie Fisher.
-Carrie was an intelligent, funny, straight forward, sharp, humble, talented star who we shall all miss.
+Like many, I too, loved Carrie Fisher.
+Carrie was an intelligent, funny, straight-forward, sharp, humble, talented star who we shall all miss.
 From her iconic role as Princess Leia in Star Wars to her many candid but hilarious books to her constant work as a mental health advocate, she was an incredible lady who gave … Continue reading Goodnight Carrie Fisher.

 It's World Mental Health Day.
 I have to admit this year I might have forgotten, if I hadn't been on Facebook and noticed a friend saying she was trying to wrote something.
 I, in the interests of inspiration, then asked my friends what I should write about and found myself swamped with ideas.
 As I couldn't cover all of their insightful suggestions, I decided to pick just one.
 So here it is.